NeptuneIsTheBest/chat-with-mlx/README.md

 **Run LLM on your Mac!** An all-in-one chat Web UI based on the MLX framework, designed for Apple Silicon.

-**chat-with-mlx** is based on [qnguyen3/chat-with-mlx](https://github.com/qnguyen3/chat-with-mlx) and provides similar functionality.
+The idea of chat-with-mlx comes from [qnguyen3/chat-with-mlx](https://github.com/qnguyen3/chat-with-mlx).

+chat-with-mlx provides a similar and more modern experience, and offers more features.

-You can upload files, or even images to chat when using the vision model.
+You can **upload files**, or even **images** to chat when using the vision model.

 If this helps you, I'd be happy if you could give me a star, thank you. ✨